siberianfox/tinygwiki/TinyG-Boot-Loader.md

 Hit `Program` to program the fuses

 **Step 4**.
-Use xboot.hex for programming.
+Go to `Memories`.
+Select `Erase Chip`.
+Now select xboot.hex in the `Flash` section.
 Do not use xboot-boot.hex as it's org'ed in the wrong place (0 instead of 0x30000).
-You'll also need to specify `Erase Flash Before programming` or it won't verify.
+You will need to check the `Erase Flash Before programming` box or it won't verify.
+Hit `Program`.
 [put screen capture of device programming here]

 ## Compiling the Boot Loader for TinyG